-Whether revamping your kitchen cupboard or adding a little freshness to your sex life, Robert Hobson, Head of Nutrition at Healthspan and a team of experts share their top ten tips:
+Whether revamping your kitchen cupboard or adding a little freshness to your sex life, Rob Hobson, Head of Nutrition at Healthspan and a team of experts share their top ten tips:

 Early summer is a fabulous time to add some freshness to the home, wardrobe, friendships, and even our sex lives.
 Healthspan has gathered some expert tips on how to give our lives a boost of freshness: